 Description: Characterization of wastes from animal production.
 Specification and design of collection, transport, storage, treatment, and land application systems.
 Air and water pollution, regulatory and management aspects.

 Description: Application of heat, mass, and moment transport in analysis and design of unit operations for biological and agricultural materials.
 Evaporation, drying, distillation, extraction, leaching, thermal processing, membrane separation, centrifugation, and filtration.

 This course is a prerequisite for: BSEN 935

 Description: Analytical and design consideration of evapotranspiration, soil moisture, and water movement as related to irrigation and drainage systems; analysis and design of components of irrigation and drainage systems including water supplies, pumping plants, sprinkler systems, and center pivots.

-Description: Analysis and design of instrumentation and controls for agricultural and biological production, management and processing.
+Description: Analysis and design of instrumentation and controls for agricultural, biological, and biomedical applications.
 Theory of basic sensors and transducers, analog and digital electrical control circuits, and the interfacing of computers with instruments and controls.
+LabVIEW Programming.
 Emphasis on signal analysis and interpretation for improving system performance.

 Description: Introduction into departmental and campus resources, professionalism, preparation and delivery of presentations, technical writing, and additional topics as arranged by enrolled students.

 Description: Subject matter in emerging areas of Agricultural Engineering not covered in other courses within the curriculum.
 Topics, activities, and delivery methods vary.